Determine the status of place

 Every record includes a value for

 created_at.
-This is the time when Infogroup added the record to the database and is only a rough estimate of when a business opened.
+This represents the date and time Infogroup added the record to the database and is only a rough proxy for opening date.

 created_at- The date and time when the place record was created.